 Rules and Restrictions for the Tax Deduction

-The IRS allows you to deduct these premiums from your taxable income, at least through 2020.
+The IRS allows you to deduct these premiums from your taxable income on your 2021 tax return which you'll file in 2022.
 But, of course, there are rules.

-Mortgages taken out before Jan.
-1, 2007 fail to qualify, but a loophole allows the deduction if you refinance a mortgage that was originated before the deadline.
+Mortgages taken out before Dec.
+20, 2006 fail to qualify, but a loophole allows the deduction if you refinance a mortgage that originated before the deadline.
 You can claim a deduction for the insurance in this case, but only up to the original loan amount.
 Any extra portion of your mortgage isn’t eligible if you refinanced for more than you originally borrowed.

 How Much Is the Deduction?